crmiguez/crmiguez/README.md

 😄 Pronouns: she/her, ze/hir

-💬 Ask me about latest projects, ideas, challenge... and Wizarding World! :smile:
+💬 Ask me about latest projects, ideas, challenges... and Wizarding World! :smile:

 🤔 I’m looking for help with either local, national and international projects

 ⚡ Fun fact:
-(2022) Just Let It Flow and Being Yourself 🏊‍♀️ 💖
+(2022) Just Let It Flow, Being Yourself 🏊‍♀️ 💖... and Tolerate

 (2021) The Great Value of Empowerment 🍀